curtisnlogan/lodestar-project/README.md

 ## Setup and Deployment

+### Technology Decisions

-- — **Bootstrap vs. Tailwind CSS**
+**Bootstrap vs. Tailwind CSS**
 Settled on Tailwind CSS over Bootstrap despite the additional implementation time required.
 Early in the course, I noted my preference for Tailwind's utility-first approach over Bootstrap's overly constrained templating system.
 While this choice demanded more development time, I was confident it was feasible within the project timeframe and would deliver a more immersive, custom UI/UX that better serves the astronomy theme.

-## Setup and Deployment

 ### Environment Variables